Prajwal-weladi/Prajwal-weladi/README.md

 <h1 align="center">Hi 👋, I'm Prajwal Weladi</h1>
-<h3 align="center">A passionate Game Developer & Front-end developer from India</h3>
+<h3 align="center">A passionate Game Developer & an Android App Developer from India</h3>

 - 🔭 I’m currently working on **The Rilics of Silvacia - A Game**